xuankimtran/docs-1/pages/katalon-analytics/docs/auto-distributed-execution.md

 >Agent version 1.7.0 onwards
 >At least 2 active Agents

 In Katalon TestOps, you can execute tests in parallel.
-During parallel execution, test runs are automatically load-balanced.
-This means that each time a test run starts, the test run is distributed to an available and active local test environment, minimizing execution time.
+During parallel execution, Test Runs are automatically load-balanced.
+This means that each time a Test Run starts, the Test Run is distributed to an available and active local test environment, minimizing execution time.

-When a test run is executed, the test sessions will be assigned to the previously configured Agents in this order of priority:
+When a Test Run is executed, the test sessions will be assigned to the previously configured Agents in this order of priority:

 -Idle Agents
 -Agents that have not exceeded their Threshold
--Agents with the least number of queued test runs
+-Agents with the least number of queued Test Runs

-When an Agent completes a test run session, queued jobs that were first assigned to other Agents can be automatically reassigned to this Agent for immediate execution.
+When an Agent completes a Test Run session, queued jobs that were first assigned to other Agents can be automatically reassigned to this Agent for immediate execution.

 ## Configure Auto-Distributed Executions